 It is the economic and aid support from multi-party democracies that keeps Swaziland functioning.
 But traditionalists refuse to openly discuss why it is that all these multi-party democracies have such successful political systems that they can afford to be charitable to Swaziland, while Swaziland, where parties cannot contest elections, cannot support itself.

-Countless Swazi people are predicted to go hungry during the present drought that grips southern Africa.
+Tens of thousands of Swazi people are predicted to go hungry during the present drought that grips southern Africa.
 Swaziland will only stop its people from starving because food will be donated by multi-party democracies.

 While the Swaziland Government runs around like headless chickens unable to cope with the drought, which recurs year after year, other, multi-party democracies in the area have put in place schemes to cope with the crisis.

 In Botswana (a multi-party democracy) for example, dams and pipelines take water from areas with water to those without.
 Financial schemes are in place to compensate farmers when crops fail and livestock die.

 The government has worked on this for years, not only because it believes it is the right thing to do, but also because it knows that if it fails the people will throw it out at the next election and vote in an alternative government to meet their wishes.

 People in Swaziland have no such choice.
 In the Swazi system the people elect only 55 of the 65 members of the House of Assembly; the King appoints the other 10.
 No members of the Senate are elected by the people.
 King Mswati choses the Government: the Prime Minister Barnabas Dlamini was not elected to parliament by the people, nor did they choose him to be the government leader.

 There is nothing the people in Swaziland can do.
 It makes no difference who they vote for.
 Whoever they elect into parliament, the decision-making remains with the King and nothing will change.